 If you are having problems getting your spouse to talk to you and to share feelings and opinions, here are some additional things you can do to facilitate communication.
 First, you have to grab your spouse’s attention, which is what these tips are designed to do.

-2.Write your spouse a letter or e-mail stating your feelings, requests, or questions.
-Include how not talking about or resolving the issues is affecting you.
+Tell them your feelings, requests, or ask questions.
+Tell them that not talking about or resolving the issues is affecting you.
 For example, you might say, “When you call me horrible names, I feel like I’ve been betrayed.
 I don’t want anything to lessen my love for you, but I know that if this continues, I won’t feel the same way toward you.
 Can we please agree not to call each other names (or can we make an appointment with a marriage counselor, etc.)?”

 Obviously, you wouldn’t want to discuss your most emotional issues in public, but maybe you could use the occasion to handle some relatively routine things.
 And then agree on a future time to talk about the more sensitive topics.